 Facts & Figures

-The first Junior Eurovision Song Contest took place in Copenhagen, Denmark in November 2003
+The first Junior Eurovision Song Contest took place in Copenhagen, Denmark, in November 2003.

-- Georgia has won the Junior Eurovision Song Contest a record three times in total (2008, 2011, 2016)
+Georgia won the Junior Eurovision Song Contest a record 3 times in total (2008, 2011, 2016).

-- The highest number of participants is 20 (2018)
+The highest number of participants was in 2018 with 20 countries.

-- Some singers have graduated from Junior Eurovision to the Eurovision Song Contest including the Tolmachevy Sisters (Russia 2006, 2014) and OG3NE (The Netherlands 2007, 2017)
+Some singers have graduated from Junior Eurovision to the Eurovision Song Contest including the Tolmachevy Sisters (Russia 2006, 2014) and OG3NE (The Netherlands 2007, 2017).